sadielinks/employee-tracker-sql/README.md

 ## Description <br>

-This command-line application allows for users to install, run, and maintain a comapny database.
-Users will be able to view, add, and edit departments, roles, and employees within thier database.
+This command-line application allows for users to install, run, and maintain a company database.
+Users will be able to view, add, and edit departments, roles, and employees within their database.

 ### User Story: